-Coast Guard: no pollution released from grounded freighter Ojibway
+Coast Guard: No pollution released from grounded freighter Ojibway

 “The vessel did not sustain any damage or injuries related to the grounding, and there were no reports of breaches or pollution discharge from the vessel,” the Coast Guard said on Tuesday.

-Upbound and downbound St. Lawrence Seaway traffic near the ship was halted while operations were underway to free the grounded ship.
+Upbound and downbound St. Lawrence Seaway traffic near the ship was halted while operations were underway to free the grounded freighter.

 According to boatnerd.com, the Ojibway was built by the Defoe Shipbuilding Company in Bay City, Mich., and entered service on Sept.
 24, 1952.